The close: TSX falls as energy stocks fall with oil

-Canada's main stock index ended lower on Monday, hurt by losses among its energy companies as U.S. crude prices fell, while Kirkland Lake Gold Ltd and Sierra Wireless Inc jumped after analyst upgrades.
+Canada's main stock index slipped on Monday, with its heavyweight energy companies falling as U.S. crude prices came off two-year highs, while Kirkland Lake Gold Ltd and Sierra Wireless Inc jumped after analyst upgrades.

 Energy slumps, Amazon shines as Wall Street ends flat